-Foreigners who want to go to the island country for travel or with more long-term plans must ensure that their paperwork is in order and that they have the correct visa or work permit for Fiji.
+Foreigners who want to visit or settle in the island country of Fiji must ensure that their paperwork is in order and that they have the correct visa or work permit.

-Expats must find out which permit is right for their situation and apply accordingly, as it's nearly impossible to change between visas after arriving in Fiji.
-In most cases, expats who want to change the type of visa they are holding will have to apply from outside the country.
+We recommend expats research the country’s immigration and visa laws to ensure they apply for the right permit, as it's nearly impossible to change between visas after arriving in Fiji.
+In most cases, expats who want to change their visa type will have to apply from outside the country.

-Apart from visitor's visas which are available at the border for some nationalities, most visas for Fiji should be applied for well in advance.
+Except for visitor's visas, which are available at the border for some nationalities, most visa applications will need to be completed well in advance.

 Visitors visa for Fiji

-A visitor's visa allows the holder to enter Fiji for a holiday, for transit or for business purposes.
-There is a single-entry visa (valid for three months) as well as a multiple-entry visa (valid for four months).
+A visitor's visa allows the holder to enter Fiji for a holiday, travel or business.
+There is a single-entry visa (valid for three months) and a multiple-entry visa (valid for four months).

-Nationals of countries including Australia, Canada, South Africa, the UK and the US are exempt from needing a visitor's visa for Fiji.
-These visitors are issued a visa upon arrival and will only need an onward ticket, proof of sufficient funds and a passport that's valid for at least six months from the date they intend to leave the island.
-Citizens of other countries should apply for their visa through the Fijian embassy or consulate in their home country.
+Citizens of more than 100 countries, including Australia, Canada, South Africa, the UK and US are eligible for visa exemptions in Fiji.
+These visitors are issued a visa upon arrival and will only need an onward ticket, proof of funds (minimum of FJD 10,000) and a passport that should remain valid for at least six months from the date they intend to leave the island.
+Those who do not qualify for visa exemptions should apply for a visa through the Fijian embassy or consulate in their home country.

 Work permits for Fiji

-The Fijian Department of Immigration grants work permits for Fiji on a case-by-case basis.
+The Fijian Department of Immigration grants work permits on a case-by-case basis.
+There are different work permits available in Fiji.

 Residence permits for Fiji

-Those looking to settle down in Fiji but don't intend to work or set up a business would need to apply for the Residence Permit on Assured Income.
-This permit is for those who have assets outside of Fiji that can be used for their upkeep.
-Most expats who fall into this category are retirees.
+Those looking to settle in Fiji but don't intend to work or set up a business would need to apply for the Residence Permit on Assured Income.
+This permit is for those with assets outside of Fiji that can fund their upkeep.
+Most expats who fall into this category are usually retirees.

-Expats applying for this permit will need to submit proof of funds, such as an offshore bank account statement or a retirement scheme statement.
+Expats will need to submit proof of funds, such as an offshore bank or retirement scheme statement, with their application.
 Other requirements include medical and police reports.

 ►Learn about work culture in the Pacific by reading Doing Business in Fiji